songpr/data-cache/README.md

 a function/async function that return a iterator/asyncIterator object that contains the [key, value] pairs for each item e.g. Map.entries(), Object.entries(object), Async Generator Function

+if Options.passRecentKeysOnRefresh is true, then recently keys (Array) will be passed to this function when refresh data

 Note: the order of items in entries is important, if the max < size of entries then only 1 to max items are loaded to cached.
 Therefore items must be sorted by its prority, which the most important one is the first.
 ## Options